uniibu/mpblog.github.io/_posts/2015-08-19-introducing-socketpot.md

 ### When subscribed to "BETS"

-<span class="label label-warning">Under Construction</span> This subscription is still under construction and not yet ready for public use.
+<span class="label label-warning">Under Construction</span> Currently, the "BETS" subscription should only be used for apps with low betting volume.
+If your app is placing more than a few bets per second, please hold off on using this subscription for now.

 #### [Server->Client] Event: `new_bet`